msuhanov/regf/Windows registry file format specification.md

 ### New format
 A hive writer will regularly swap the transaction log file being used (\*.LOG1 to \*.LOG2 and vice versa).
 This may divide log entries between two transaction log files; the first transaction log file isn't guaranteed to contain earlier log entries.

-Both transaction log files are used to recover a dirty hive, i.e. log entries from both transaction log files are applied; the transaction log file with earlier log entries is used first.
+Both transaction log files are used to recover a dirty hive, i.e. log entries from both transaction log files are applied; the transaction log file with earlier log entries is used first (if recovery stops when applying log entries from this transaction log file, then recovery is resumed with the next transaction log file; the first log entry of the next transaction log file is expected to have a sequence number equal to *N + 1*, where *N* is a sequence number of the last log entry applied).

 ## Flush strategies
 Flushing a hive ensures that its dirty data was written to a disk.
 When the old format of transaction log files is used, this means that dirty data was stored in a primary file.
 When the new format of transaction log files is used, a flush operation on a hive will succeed after dirty data was stored in a transaction log file (but not yet in a primary file); a hive writer may delay writing to a primary file (up to an hour), in this situation dirty data becomes unreconciled.